We don’t support this browser anymore.

 This fund is on the Wealth Shortlist of funds our analysts believe have the potential to outperform their peers over the long term.
 However, this is not a recommendation to buy.

 This fund aims to grow an investment over the long term by investing in high quality European companies.
 The managers mainly invest in larger, more established European businesses.
-We think it could be a good choice for exposure to Europe within a global investment portfolio or sit alongside other European funds using different investment styles, such as value or income investing, within a broader portfolio.
+We think it could be a good choice for exposure to Europe within a global investment portfolio or sit alongside other European funds using different investment styles, such as value or income investing.

 Our view on the sector